BlockchainCommons/Gordian/Docs/Overview-Architecture.md

 * **Collaborative Key Management.** CKM is a future technology that will introduce key-management servers that generate and use secrets without those secrets ever existing prior to their usage.
 It continues the pattern of resilience introduced by CSR but takes it to the next step by also offering strong protections against compromise.

-## Visual Specifications

-Visual Specifications are intended to improve the usability of digital assets by making it easy for the user to recognize one without having to memorize a long hex code.

-* **Object Identity Block.** An Object Identity Block (OIB) is a collection of readable data and images which together make it easy to recognize the digital object being described.
-See [BCR-2021-02: Digests for Digital Objects](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2021-002-digest.md).

-* **Lifehash.** A Lifehash appears as part of an OIB.
-It's a visual hash of a digital object that is intended to make it possible to recognize an object at a glance thanks to the patterning and coloring.
-See [Lifehash.info](https://lifehash.info/) and the [Lifehash.info README](https://github.com/BlockchainCommons/lifehash.info#lifehash-beautiful-visual-hashes).

 ## Encoding Specifications

 The interoperability of the Gordian Macro-Architecture is only made possible if the individual servers speak the same language.
 That's where Encoding Specifications come into play: they standardize communication, not only so that current servers can communicate, but also so that future servers can recognize messages (or more importantly: digital assets) archived in the past.